Alias the Cat!: Publishing history

-Originally Alias was published as a three-issue series of comics, called The Stuff of Dreams, published by Fantagraphics Books in 2002.
+Originally Alias was published as a three-issue series of comics, called The Stuff of Dreams, published by Fantagraphics Books in 2002, 2004, and 2005.
 It was collected by Pantheon Books in hardcover form in 2007.

 Reception

-When serialized as The Stuff of Dreams, the story won the Eisner Award for Best Single Issue or One-Shot in 2003.
+When serialized as The Stuff of Dreams, the first issue won the Eisner Award for Best Single Issue/One-Shot in 2003.
+In addition, the series was nominated for a 2004 Ignatz Award for Outstanding Series, with issue #2 nominated for Outstanding Comic.
+Issue #3 was also nominated for an Ignatz Award, in 2006, for Outstanding Comic.

 Greg McEllhatton called Alias the Cat! one of the stronger pieces of metafiction he'd seen in comics.
+In a positive review of the collected Alias the Cat, John Hodgman of The New York Times describes the book's metafictional layers:

+In a positive review, Comic Book Resources wrote that "...Alias the Cat ... build[s] a mystery before our eyes, and show us that if we choose to look around us, we're surrounded by the stuff of dreams."